Esports Entertainment Group acquires Helix eSports and GGCircuit for $43 million

-Esports Entertainment Group has acquired Helix eSports and GGCircuit for $43 million in its quest to become an esports powerhouse.
+Esports Entertainment Group has acquired Helix eSports and GGCircuit for $43 million in its quest to become an esports and betting powerhouse.

 The publicly traded company is amassing a number of properties related to esports, but it is doing so with a unique approach by combining games, tournaments, and gambling.
 Other companies such as Vindex and GG Group are making big investments in esports as well, but none have amassed as large a collection of assets as Esports Entertainment Group, said CEO Grant Johnson in an interview with GamesBeat.
+On top of that, the betting side will likely generate revenue to keep the company going while it waits for long-term profits coming in from the growth of esports.

 Ultimately, Esports Entertainment Group expects competitive gaming to become as big as traditional sports.
 That’s why Grant Johnson believes that sports team owners such as Robert Kraft, Mark Cuban, Jerry Jones, and Harris Blitzer Sports Entertainment have all made esports investments.
 Institutional investors are bullish, and that’s why investors are pouring a billion dollars a year into the industry.